aberry520/humid-oro/README.md

 # Humid-oro

-Humid-oro is an app designed for the cigar afficianado. \
+Humid-oro is designed with the cigar aficionado in mind.\
-Here you will be able to track and rate your cigars that you have previuously smoked.
-You will also be able to browse for your next cigar by the orgin of tobacco, the type of wrapper leaf, or the flavor profile.
+With Humid-oro you are able to rate and review cigars that you have previously enjoyed.
+And with the ability to search our collection of cigars you will have no issues finding your next one.
+But if we don’t have it, you can add your own that is then available to all other users to review as well.

 ## Requirements

 - Users can add a cigar by creating a new entry or searching for an exisisting one.
 - When adding a cigar the user will have muliple options\
- to fill out such as:

-        - Name
-        - Rating System
-        - Wrapper, Binder, Filler
-        - Shade and Origin
-        - Size: Ring Gauge, Length
-        - Smoke Time
-        - Price (optional)
--
--
+  to fill out such as: - Name - Rating System - Wrapper, Binder, Filler - Shade and Origin - Size: Ring Gauge, Length - Smoke Time - Price (optional)

 ## Tech Stack